Deepanshu-Deep/Online-Banking-System/README.md

   * The database includes a field for is_deleted to mark records as deleted without actually deleting them.

-# THANK YOU FOR VISITING OUR PROJECT
+# THANK YOU FOR VISITING IN MY PROJECT